virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 # Create a Subtraction

-Click on the _Subtraction_ tab on the main navigation bar.
+Click on the **Subtraction** tab on the main navigation bar.
 ![New Subtraction](empty.png)

-To create a new subtraction select the blue plus icon next to the search bar.
+To create a new subtraction click the {{< icon "fas fa-plus-square" >}} button next to the search bar.
 This will open up the subtraction creation dialog.
 ![Create Subtraction](create_subtraction.png)

 Enter a unique name and an optional nickname, select the FASTA file, and click **Start** to start the job.